Mead Johnson: Acquisition by Reckitt Benckiser

-In February 2017 it was announced that Reckitt Benckiser (RB) was in advanced negotiations to acquire Mead Johnson.
+Reckitt Benckiser announced in February 2017 that it was in advanced negotiations to acquire Mead Johnson.
 On February 10, 2017, Reckitt Benckiser Group announced it had agreed to buy Mead Johnson Nutrition Co. for $16.6 billion.

-RB's intention was to acquire Mead Johnson Nutrition for $90 per share in cash.
+Reckitt Benckiser's intention was to acquire Mead Johnson Nutrition for $90 per share in cash.
 In order to effect the transaction, RB incorporated a subsidiary in Delaware into which Mead Johnson Nutrition has merged, with Mead Johnson Nutrition being the surviving entity at completion.

-Mead Johnson announced on June 12, 2017, that the final regulator approval to complete the acquisition had been received.
-On June 15, 2017, the merger was completed and Mead Johnson became the Infant Formula and Child Nutrition (IFCN) Division of RB.
+Mead Johnson announced in June 2017, that the final regulator approval to complete the acquisition had been received, after which the merger was completed and Mead Johnson became the Infant Formula and Child Nutrition (IFCN) Division of Reckitt Benckiser.

 Acquisition by Primavera Capital Group

-De Brauw assists Primavera Capital Group ("Primavera" Chinese company) in the acquisition of the infant formula and child nutrition business of Mead Johnson Nutrition Company ("Mead Johnson") in China from Reckitt Benckiser Group plc ("Reckitt") for an implied enterprise value of USD 2.2 billion.
-Reckitt will retain an 8% shareholding.
+In 2021, Primavera Capital Group, a Chinese company, acquired the infant formula and child nutrition business of Mead Johnson Nutrition Company in China from Reckitt Benckiser Group plc at an implied enterprise value of $2.2 billion, in a deal in which Reckitt retained an 8% shareholding.